AntonBryansky/SCM-QEP/README.md

-# Quadratic Eigenvalue problem formulation of the Spectral Collocation Method
+# Quadratic Eigenvalue Problem formulation of the Spectral Collocation Method
 Calculate leaky Lamb wave dispersion and attenuation curves for orthotropic laminates bonded to isotropic substrates along principal axes of symmetry.

 ## Description